Billmico24/Team-DevBenders-Backend/readme.md

-# Final Team Project for GOIT - SlimMom
+# Team-DevBenders Project: SlimMom

-## GoIT Team "Team-DevBenders" Project SlimMom
+## Team Members

-Bill Mico Malazarte - Team Leader -
+### Bill Mico Malazarte - Team Leader - Product Management
+- Create an endpoint to search for products in the database using a query string
+- Create an endpoint to add a consumed product to a specific day
+- Create an endpoint to delete a consumed product from a specific day

-Alexander Dinoy Jr. - Scrum-master -
+### Alexander Dinoy Jr. - Scrum-master

-## Back-End Group
+### Back-End Group

-Jed Alston Fallorina -
+#### Jed Alston Fallorina - Daily Calorie Allowance and Foods
+- Create a public endpoint to get the daily calorie allowance and a list of non-recommended foods
+- Create a private endpoint to get the daily calorie allowance and a list of non-recommended foods, and save the information in the database

-Cyfred Odarve -
+#### Cyfred Odarve - Authentication and Authorization
+- Create a registration endpoint
+- Create an authentication endpoint
+- Create a logout endpoint
+- Create an authorization middleware

-Percival Aceron -
+#### Percival Aceron - (Percival Aceron)
+- Create an endpoint to get all information regarding a specific day
+- Create endpoint documentation using swagger-ui-express

-## Front-End Group
+### Front-End Group

-Jovelyn Molos -
+#### Jovelyn Molos

-Franci Reyes Giordani -
+#### Franci Reyes Giordani

-Judielyn Pagente -
+#### Judielyn Pagente

-Jan Dilber Ampuan -
+#### Jan Dilber Ampuan